 Be sure 911 is supported

-All VoIP providers are supposed to be setup so that they support 911 (or E-911) services in case of emergency.
+All VoIP providers are supposed to be set up so that they support 911 (or E-911) services in case of an emergency.
 You see, with a traditional phone line, if you call 911, they can tell where you are calling from.
 But this same ability does not exist with a VoIP phone, so you need to register your VoIP phone with the service so that if you call 911 from your VoIP phone, the emergency responders will know where to go.

-Identify and understand the service features your business requires.
+Understand the service features your business requires.

 For example, does your business need an auto-attendant, call forwarding, voicemail to email, hunt groups?
 If you understand your business needs, you will be able to see how much you will pay.
 Not all the features are included in the plan.
 It is very difficult to find a business phone service provider to have everything included.

 Preparing your organization for Business VoIP